WRS Student Handbook

 Courses offered on both the A-F and S/N grade basis must be taken A-F with a minimum grade of C-.

-WRS has funds to reimburse students for registration and travel expenses to present at regional, national, or international conferences.
+WRS has funds to help with registration and travel expenses for students to present at regional, national, or international conferences.

-Eligibility - Students are eligible for reimbursement based on the following criteria:
+Eligibility - Students are eligible for a scholarship based on the following criteria:

 • Applicants must be full-time WRS students.